 - Listen for the buzzer.
 If your back-up buzzer doesn’t work, you could be in trouble.
 This signal lets people know that you are backing up.
 If it isn’t working, get it fixed immediately.
 Silence can be a serious safety issue on a crowded course.

 - Invest in professional service.
 It is a good idea to have your golf cart professionally serviced once a year.
 This checkup should include cleaning the batteries, checking for oil leaks, and examining the power cables.

 - Clean and wax.
 Start by protecting or removing anything like a GPS that can be damaged by water.
 Wash your cart like you wash your car, add a layer of wax, and then polish, working from top to bottom.

 If you own a gas-powered cart, much of the advice above applies to you, too, but there are some differences.
 For one, if the cart won’t start, try adding a little gas to the tank.
 DoItYourself.com offers that as its top piece of advice to gas-powered cart owners.
-Also, remember to change the oil regularly and clean or replace spark plugs and air filters.
-Replace the drive belt if it is cracking.
-Keeping these components in good shape will help ensure that you won’t be stranded on the 10th hole.
+Keeping the following components in good shape will help ensure that you won’t be stranded on the 10th hole.

 Did you make changes to your coverage during the off-season?
 It is best to avoid canceling insurance, because accidents and damage can occur even when the cart is stored.
 But if you made the decision to reduce or cancel, before you get back on the road, talk to your insurance company.
 Remember to ask about discounts and extra coverage that will best meet your needs and maybe save you money.